raubvogel/torturedisk/README.md

 1. I do need to write better documentation!
 1. However, this is not about how to use SPDK or FIO or whatever.
-There are already great docs on how to usei [FIO](https://fio.readthedocs.io/en/latest/fio_doc.html) and [SPDK](https://spdk.io/doc/index.html); let's not reinvent the wheel, shall we?
+There are already great docs on how to use [FIO](https://fio.readthedocs.io/en/latest/fio_doc.html) and [SPDK](https://spdk.io/doc/index.html); let's not reinvent the wheel, shall we?
 1. This script was originally created in black and green.

 ## Examples: